 When I finished high school my parents were set on me going straight to university and getting a degree.
 They thought that if I had a year off I wouldn’t go back.
 While they had good intentions, a gap year before university truly was what I needed to find myself, my passions and a career that suited me.

-As we finish high school we feel so much pressure to make a decision for our future, yet we haven’t really had a chance to discovered ourselves and what we genuinely like/ dislike.
+As we finish high school we feel so much pressure to make a decision for our future, yet we haven’t really had a chance to discover ourselves and what we genuinely like/ dislike.
 Most people choose a degree because it sounds good, or their friends are doing it, which turns into an EXPENSIVE decision.
-Study is expensive, time consuming and stressful and you shouldn’t enrol unless you are certain you know what you want to do.
+Study is expensive, time-consuming and stressful and you shouldn’t enrol unless you are certain you know what you want to do.
 A gap year can be the best way to find out what you are passionate about and what career will suit you.
 You may even discover that university isn’t for you and that is totally okay, University isn’t for everyone.

 Benefits of taking a gap year before university